Gravett History, Family Crest & Coats of Arms

 The name Gravett has a long French heritage that first began in southern region of Languedoc.
 The name is derived from when the family lived in Languedoc but the name could have also been derived from the Old French word "grave," which meant "gravel."

 The surname Gravett was first found in Languedoc, where the family has held a family seat since very early times.

-Important Dates for the Gravett family
+Early History of the Gravett family

 This web page shows only a small excerpt of our Gravett research.
 Another 215 words (15 lines of text) covering the years 1096, 1150, 1248, 1669, 1788, 1651 and 1708 are included under the topic Early Gravett History in all our PDF Extended History products and printed products wherever possible.